 Experiencing Some Symptoms?

 We all have experienced at least some anxiety symptoms to a degree, right?
-Maybe you struggle with sleepless nights, excessive worry, an inability to focus or overall fatigue.
+Maybe you feel anxious, struggle with sleepless nights, worry excessively, have an inability to focus, or overall fatigue.
 The signs of stress can manifest in many ways.
 You may even be experiencing physical symptoms like headaches or a racing heart rate.
 Your symptoms may appear once in a while, as the result of a specific situation, or maybe they are consistent, creeping up on you at unexpected moments.
 It can be difficult to recognize the differences between stress and anxiety and whether it’s time to seek professional help for your symptoms…

 So when should you seek help?
 When chronic symptoms occur for prolonged periods of time and affect your ability to function in your normal life, it is time to seek help from a professional.
 If you are unable to work consistently, maintain healthy relationships, and you experience stress-related illness, reach out for help.